atruttmann/atruttmann.github.io/README.md

 - [ ] Determine projects to showcase and make content/images for each
 - [ ] Redo intro content
 - [ ] Upload updated resume
+- [ ] Need to move link buttons so they don't jump as slide content changes
+- [ ] Consider adding a way to view images larger (similar to Confluence?)

 After inital publication